 A Chicago couple toured two lake homes the same weekend.
 Both were just a few miles apart.
 Both had updated kitchens and faced west, promising sunsets.

-At the first house, they stepped off the dock and felt firm, sandy ground beneath their feet.
+At the first house, they walked into the water and felt firm, sandy ground beneath their feet.
 The lake floor felt stable.
 Kids waded nearby without hesitation, and boats passed with wakes that settled quickly.

 On paper, the homes were comparable.
 In person, the experience wasn’t.
 They bought the first property not for the kitchen.
-The decision came down to how they could picture themselves enjoying the lake without friction, year after year.
+The decision came down to how they could picture themselves enjoying the lake, year after year.

 That’s how micro-markets reveal themselves.
-Not in photos, in the water.
+Not in photos, in the water and by the lake.

 If you want to reduce regret rather than chase momentum, slow down before falling for a house.

 - Ask what feeds the lake and what that creates.
-Spring-fed versus river-fed is not trivia.
+Spring-fed versus aquifer is not trivial.
 It often signals differences in bottom composition, water clarity patterns, and seasonal changes.

 Choosing a Pattern, Not Just a Property